The prompt coding mental model

 y1 = y2

-1. The student knows that print is used to print the output to the console, but they were somehow expecting that the distance variable would be printed only after the whole program was executed;
+1. The student knows that print prints output, but expects the distance variable to be printed only after the whole program runs.

-2. The student gets the formula right, but they were expecting that the distance variable would be updated after each iteration of the loop.
+2. The student gets the formula right, but expects the distance variable to be updated after each iteration of the loop.

-When you send a prompt to an AI assistant, you don’t have to worry too much about the order in which you say things.
-You just say what you want in broad terms, and the assistant will (hopefully) figure out the rest.
-I think some students are treating programming in the same way.
-They write a series of instructions in no particular order, and hope that the computer will figure out the rest.
-They don’t understand at first the concept of control flow and state.
-That’s why I’m more confident that developing a IDE specifically designed for beginners could help them understand these concepts better.
+When you interact with an AI assistant, you don’t have to worry about the order in which you phrase things.
+You simply ask for what you want, and the assistant figures out the details.
+I suspect some students treat programming the same way—they write a series of instructions in no particular order and hope the computer will make sense of it.
+They don’t fully grasp the concepts of control flow and state, which is why I’m more convinced that developing an IDE designed for beginners, like the one I’ve discussed in a previous post, could help them understand these concepts better.